ahmed-hadaka/AskMe/README.md

 - If this parent question is removed, the whole thread is removed
 ### Correctness
 - You can’t do something wrong!
-- E.g. you can’t remove a question asked to someone else!
+- E.g. you can only remove your question which asked to someone else.
 - You can only see/edit the details of your question

 # Screen shots